Hurricanes are dangerous far from the coast. Communities are struggling to prepare

 Loading...

-In the area around Asheville, North Carolina, rain swelled streams and tributaries in the almost 1,000 square mile watershed above the city.
+In the area around Asheville, N.C., rain swelled streams and tributaries in the almost 1,000-square-mile watershed above the city.
 More than 15 inches of rain fell in the area, running off mountainous terrain that was already saturated from recent storms.
 The swollen French Broad River crumbled interstate highways, flooded homes with mud, and cut off the drinking water supply.
 The flooding has killed dozens of people so far.

 Loading...